 Toilette (Toaletta) is an oil on canvas from 1928.
 Because this was only represented in the show as a photo enlargement, we do not know the actual size.
 (Collection: District Museum of Bydgoszcz, Poland)

 This portrait of an Asian woman holding a cigarette has been given at least three supposed titles, so it’s likely that no name appears on the painting itself.
 It’s been dubbed variously Lady with Cigarette, Chinese Woman, and Chinka.
 Oil on board, measuring about 22″ wide and 30″ high, circa 1928.
-This painting was not in the 1971 show.
+It was not in the New Jersey show.

 Although this Asian Man Seated at Table had absolutely no specifics sited, it appears similar enough to the foregoing woman that it’s likely to be from the same period.

 Woman’s Head Study was cited as being circa 1929 but no other specifications were given.
 It appears to also be an oil on canvas.
-This was not in the exhibit.
+This was not in the New Jersey exhibit.
 Many of these were cited online with their names in Polish (e.g., Studium glowy kobiety in this case, which translates to “study of woman’s head”) but it’s not known whether these were derived from names actually written on the canvas itself; they could simply be good guesses.
 I’d have thought “woman in red scarf” would have been more descriptive of this one.

 In October of 1933 the Brooklyn Museum hosted an exhibit of Polish art, among which was Cybis’ oil painting The Bride (the later porcelain sculpture based on this painting has its own Archive post.)
-The exhibit subsequently traveled to Chicago and finally to the Dayton Art Institute who acquired the original and lent it for the 1971 exhibit.
+The exhibit subsequently traveled to Chicago and finally to the Dayton Art Institute who acquired the original and lent it for the 1970-71 New Jersey exhibit.
 It was probably painted in 1929 or early 1930.